• Conservation

 This position will support the ongoing recovery efforts for Peregrine Falcon populations in the State of New Hampshire by searching for and documenting Peregrine Falcons at potential breeding sites from March-July; cliff areas in the White Mountains are of special need, but there are also opportunities to observe in urban settings.
 There is flexibility available in site visits and duration.
 Volunteers should be comfortable using binoculars, spotting scopes and cameras, and be able to identify Peregrine Falcons and other raptors.
 Some field experience is preferred.
 Onboarded volunteers will train with an established project mentor until they are comfortable conducting surveys independently.

 This volunteer position will support the ongoing conservation efforts for the state-threatened Purple Martin in New Hampshire.
-This position with monitor nest contents including removal of pest species throughout the breeding season from April to July.
+This position will monitor nest contents including removal of pest species throughout the breeding season from April to July.
 This is an exciting opportunity to also establish new colonies as additional volunteers are onboarded.
 Onsite training with established monitors will be provided.
 Candidates should have the ability to use binoculars, follow data collection protocols, walk through uneven terrain and withstand a variety of outdoor conditions, as well as make extended observations weekly throughout the season.

 This position will support the mission of New Hampshire Audubon: to protect New Hampshire’s natural environment for wildlife and for people by assisting staff with field surveys for Rusty Blackbirds, a species of conservation concern in New Hampshire, on the Connecticut Lakes Headwaters Forest.
 This position will require a minimum two-day commitment during June 8-23, where you will accompany staff to remote wetlands and observe bird activity in designated areas.
 The ideal candidates will have the ability to: work independently and collaboratively, follow protocols, make extended observations and accurate records, hike several miles over wet and uneven terrain, and tolerate biting insects and variable weather conditions.